 3. The critical issue of prolific password reuse

-Password reuse is serving to increase the vulnerability of end-users and organizations to attacks.
-Both strong and weak sequences are commonplace as end-users struggle to remember multiple access details.
+Password reuse is serving to increase the vulnerability of end-users and organisations to attacks.
+Both strong and weak sequences are commonplace as the end-users struggle to remember multiple access details.
 This reuse of passwords further weakens security as the compromise of one website makes other sites using the same username/password combinations easy targets for hackers.

-For example, Best Buy accounts were attacked using credentials stolen from another website, which the retail organization was reportedly unaware of for months despite its customers complaining of compromised accounts.
+For example, Best Buy accounts were attacked using credentials stolen from another website, which the retail organisation was reportedly unaware of for months despite its customers complaining of compromised accounts.
 The value of stolen data on the black market increases substantially when financial information such as bank details can be accessed.

 3.1 Strong passwords

 Strong passwords are defined as being at least eight characters long, and a mix of upper and lower case letters, numbers and symbols.
 Many service providers advise end-users to use strong passwords and will indicate their strength when opening accounts, for example, weak, adequate, good or strong.
-If an unauthorized user or attacker is trying to gain access to an account, after a predetermined number of failed attempts the account will be locked.
+If an unauthorised user or attacker is trying to gain access to an account, after a predetermined number of failed attempts the account will be locked.
 For this reason, an attacker will try common passwords first, so it is important for the end-user to avoid using popular passwords.

-However, while strong passwords may prevent colleagues, friends and family from accessing accounts, they are very unlikely to prevent a serious hacker gaining entry.
+However, while strong passwords may prevent colleagues, friends and family from accessing accounts, they are very unlikely to prevent a serious hacker from gaining entry.
 For example, if a website is compromised, the strong passwords are captured along with the weak, and therefore leaves all users equally vulnerable.

 3.2 Weak Passwords